joshbooks/jniUtil/README.md

 that uses the JNI, so as I do things with the JNI I'm going to try to write scripts that automate those tasks so I never have to do them again.
-I think the next thing I'm going to run into is building a JNI library from maven automagically in the maven lifecycle and including jniUtilLib.solib in a `.jar` file  i automagically.
+I think the next thing I'm going to run into is building a JNI library from maven automagically in the maven lifecycle and including jniUtilLib.solib in a `.jar` file automagically.
 Be nice if I could insert code directly into pom.xml, but producing the snippets that need to be inserted would a very good first step